aiparragirre/wROC/README.md

 The methodology proposed for the above-mentioned functions can be found in the following **references**:

-Iparragirre, Amaia; Barrio, Irantzu; Aramendi, Jorge; Arostegui, Inmaculada.
-“Estimation of cut-off points under complex-sampling design data”.
-SORT-Statistics and Operations Research Transactions, 2022, Vol. 46, Num.
-1, pp. 137-158, https://doi.org/10.2436/20.8080.02.121.
+Iparragirre, A., Barrio, I., Aramendi, J. and Arostegui, I. (2022).
+Estimation of cut-off points under complex-sampling design data. *SORT-Statistics and Operations Research Transactions* **46**(1), 137--158.

-Iparragirre, Amaia; Barrio, Irantzu; Arostegui, Inmaculada.
-“Estimation of the ROC curve and the area under it with complex survey data”. *(under review)*
+Iparragirre, A., Barrio, I. and Arostegui, I. Estimation of the ROC curve and the area under it with complex survey data. *(under review)*

 ### Installation of the R package